slee511/223740/README.md

 ## One quick view of coronavirus's spread and cost of lives in the U.S. and the world (https://daviddatascience.shinyapps.io/coronavirus_oneview/#section-graphs)

 Built to replace the one below, which loops over Google Trend 150+ times per load.
 Apparently Google doesn't allow that.
 This one should also add some value.
+I'll keep making.

 ## Monitor Americans' mental health under lockdown (https://daviddatascience.shinyapps.io/coronavirus_mental_health/) (may take some time to load)